Hardaway Hunt Dinwiddie: Faculty resolutions of respect

 A resolution was published in the Austin American-Statesman by Louis L. McInnis, Dinwiddie's successor.
 Professors Bringhurst, Wipprecht and Curtis were appointed a committee to draft the memorial.
 The published resolution made the following statements.The college is his monument.
 He needs no other.That, in his death, the college has suffered an irreparable loss, and the state a deplorable calamity because he devoted every energy of his heroic nature to the task of establishing this institution upon a foundation of enduring prosperity, and because he was the advocate and the champion of educational progress.
 That the cause of education has lost a shining light, and we, a leader, associate, and friend, whose image will abide in our hearts always; whose example will inspire and encourage us, and be treasured by our successors for all time to come.

 Corps of Cadets resolutions of respect

 The Texas A&M Corps of Cadets also published resolutions of respect to the Austin American-Statesman.
 A committee of 9 cadets, chaired by Mark Swain, drafted the resolutions.
 The cadets wore mourning attire for thirty days in Dinwiddie's honor after his death and also submitted the following statement:

-That in the death of Major H. H. Dinwiddie this college loses an earnest worker, who was always active and zealous in the performance of his duties; ever ready to advance tne interest of this institution; devoted to its welfare and prosperity; one who was wise in counsel and fearless in action, an honest and upright man, whose virtues endeared him not only to his students, but to all his fellow citizens.
+That in the death of Major H. H. Dinwiddie this college loses an earnest worker, who was always active and zealous in the performance of his duties; ever ready to advance the interest of this institution; devoted to its welfare and prosperity; one who was wise in counsel and fearless in action, an honest and upright man, whose virtues endeared him not only to his students, but to all his fellow citizens.